sunsibar/docs-software_devel/book/software_devel/99_docker/01_docker.md

 ## Running Docker remotely

 You can run Docker commands locally, or on a remote Docker Host.
-To do so, run the command `docker -H <REMOTE_HOST_NAME>`.
+To do so, run the command `docker -H ![REMOTE_HOST_NAME]`.
 You do not need to open a SSH session simply to run a Docker command.

 ## Useful Docker resources